PSSRA/pssra.github.io/content/join/bylaws.md

 If a national member is expelled from the chapter for disciplinary reasons, the Liaison shall recommend the member's expulsion from the Organization to the National Welfare Council, requiring a second from the Secretary.

-## SECTION SIX: VOTING
+## SECTION EIGHT: VOTING

 Voting may take place for (a) installation or removal of chapter officers, (b) changes to non-bylaws policies and procedures (see Article Seven), or (c) amendments to chapter bylaws.
 Votes may take place publicly or confidentially.
-All votes concerning leadership will be held confidentially.
-It is at the discretion of the leadership on how to hold a vote, however any member can request a confidential vote for any reason, at which time the leadership will provide a mechanism for it.
+All contested officer elections and any votes on elected officer removal will be held confidentially.
+It is otherwise at the discretion of the CCC on how to hold a vote.

 There shall be no quorum on votes, but all votes must be open for a period of no less than one week, with all available communication methods utilized to solicit responses.

 # ARTICLE THREE: AMENDMENTS

 Bylaws may be amended, added, or removed by a two-thirds majority vote by the membership, with quorum of no less than 25% of active vetted members.
-A period of at least two weeks will be given for this to be completed, and all available communication methods shall be utilized to solicit responses.
+A period of at least two weeks will be given for the vote to be completed, and all available communication methods shall be utilized to solicit responses.

 # ARTICLE FOUR: ORGANIZERS